High-latitude Vegetation Change

 - How strong are the climate-vegetation feedbacks, and what can we expect in the upcoming decades?

-- What are the consequences of changing vegetation communities on the local to regional carbon, water and energy balances, on the permafrost and on the ecosystem functions?
+- What are the impacts of changes in vegetation communities on the carbon, water, and energy balance, permafrost, and ecosystem functions at local and regional scales?

-- Simulating the structure and dynamics of past, current and future forest stands by applying the individual-based and spatially explicit vegetation simulation model LAVESI
+- Modeling: We simulate the structure and dynamics of past, present, and future forest stands using the individual-based and spatially explicit vegetation simulation model LAVESI

 - Mapping of high-latitude vegetation, its bio-physical quantities and actual changes by applying vegetation surveys during expeditions and Remote sensing at all spatial scales.